navapbc/FFS-IncomeReportingToolkit/README.md

 **Plain language** (also called plain writing or plain English) is communication your audience can understand the first time they read or hear it.

-The Plain Writing Act of 2010 defines plain language as "writing that is clear, concise, well-organized, and follows other best practices appropriate to the subject or field and intended audience."
+The <a href="https://www.govinfo.gov/app/details/PLAW-111publ274">Plain Writing Act of 2010</a> defines plain language as "writing that is clear, concise, well-organized, and follows other best practices appropriate to the subject or field and intended audience."

 Plain language helps your audience: